Philip Chapin House: Description and history

-The Philip Chapin House stands in the village of Pine Meadow, on the west side of Church Street facing Chapin Park, a triangular common bounded by Church Street and Main Street (United States Route 44).
+The Philip Chapin House stands in the village of Pine Meadow, on the west side of Church Street facing Chapin Park, a triangular common bounded by Church Street and Main Street (U.S. Route 44).
 It is a 2 1/2-story wood-frame structure, with a truncated hip roof topped by a large rectangular belvedere.
 Its exterior is clad in wooden clapboards, and is elaborately decorated in the Italianate style.
 The roof has a deep eave supported by brackets with pendants, with a band of decorative moulded woodwork at the roof edge.
 Windows on the second floor are mostly set as pairs of segmented-arch sash under shared rounded hoods; the window above the main entrance is round-arch, with a bracketed cornice above.
 A single-story porch extends across the front and around to the left side, with equally elaborate decoration.
 The interior is as richly decorated as the exterior.

 The house was built in 1867 for Philip Chapin, owner of a local tool factory which was one of New Hartford's largest employers.
 The factory had been started by his father Hermon, but was not well-run by Philip, who ended up selling out to his brother and moving away in 1878.
 The adjacent park was donated by Hermon, as was land for the churches that also face it.